 Do I have to buy a parking permit?

 Only if you bring a car to campus.
 If you walk, ride or take a bus to campus, you do not need a parking permit.
 As a reminder, you have the option of parking in the Rivercenter parking deck and riding the CSU shuttle for free.

 What if I drive more than one vehicle to campus?

 The new parking permits will be transferable to another vehicle.
-People are welcome to buy more than one permit.

 What if I park on campus without a new parking permit?